gvwilson/thirdbit/src/fiction/in-heck/outline.md

 -   Maddy opens her letter
     -   Her drawing is going to be published by the newspaper
     -   Gumption is happy for her, but that's one step closer to her leaving him behind
--   Sneaks out of the house to visit Dockety in Botsville that night
+-   Sneaks out of the house to visit Dockety in Bots' End that night
     -   Reveal that Gumption warned Dockety of Bluster and Bravo's plan
     -   And that Dockety has proof that Papa Roo is alive
 -   Gumption suggests asking the Operators to help free Papa Roo